aws-samples/contentmoderation-custom-model-rekognition/Detect Custom Labels/workflow&pre-requisites.md

 }
 ```

-Based on the detected labels and the plagiarism chec, the video files are stored in the relevant buckets.
+Based on the detected labels and the plagiarism check, the video files are stored in the relevant buckets.